vechain/VIPs/vips/VIP-TokenRecovery/VIP-TokenRecovery.md

 This way - users who withdrew their vechain on the wrong network, can easily swap them for the official variant.
 The official vechain token bridge can be found here: https://bridge.vechain.best/#swap

+It would also be great if we could add custom derivation path support to VeWorld.
+Recently this has been added to Sync2.
+It would be even better to use VeWorld in the guides.

 ## Test Cases

 ## Reference Implementation